Adam Walsh Child Protection and Safety Act: Influence on visa process

 A collateral effect of the new legislation was its implications on the United States Permanent Resident Card process.
 Until January 2007, U.S. nationals living abroad who married a local and intended to obtain green cards for their spouse and any immediate family members were able to initiate and complete the majority of the application process at the local U.S. Embassy/Consulate.
 However, because of the newly enhanced background check and criminal history data trail requirements, the new law had initially been interpreted by the Bureau of Consular Affairs and USCIS as leaving Consular officers ill-equipped to fully handle the I-130 adjudication process.
 Thus, as of January 2007, I-130 petitions, supporting documentation, or fee payments could no longer be completed in the country of the foreign national.

 However, the government reversed this decision only two months later.
 Due to a significant number of complaints from applicants about the resulting processing delays and from immigration officials about the large amount of paperwork that came with the centralization of the process, the visa petitioning process for immediate relatives of US citizens was resumed at U.S. embassies on March 21, 2007.
 However, all embassies were required to add a 6-month residency requirement for the US Citizen to file an application directly.

 The Act also for the first time limits the rights of citizens or permanent residents to petition to immigrate their spouse or other relatives to the U.S. if the petitioner has a listed child sex abuse conviction.
 If that is the case, then the petition cannot be approved unless the Department of Homeland Security determines in its unreviewable discretion that there is no risk of harm to the beneficiary or derivative beneficiary.

-The Federal Record Keeping and Labeling Requirements Laws have been attached to this bill (18 U.S.C.
-2257).
-This will require secondary producers to be responsible for the record keeping procedures primary producers gather when they produce pornography.